 - The Applicant farms approximately 98 acres of good quality grazing land, 30 acres of which are owned, the majority of the rest on long term Farm Business Tenancies, along with 250 acres of moorland on an annual grazing licence. - The Applicant has been operating the farming business for 13 years.
-The farmstead comprises a yard area with two large modern purpose-built agricultural buildings, both used for lambing, storage of fodder and farm machinery.
-Due to the nature of modern farming and the ever-increasing difficulty of making the margins required to stay profitable, the farm must expand and diversify.
-The Applicant cannot justify making any further investment on the farm or risk the wellbeing of 100 young calves without living on site.
-The person responsible for the welfare and successful rearing of the animals cannot be spending 1-2 hours every day travelling to and from the farm and not being on hand immediately should any of the animals require assistance or treatment. - The applicant farms a flock of 350 mule and herdwick ewes, producing around 530 lambs, which are either sold for meat to local markets or kept as replacements.
+The farmstead comprises a yard area with two large modern purpose-built agricultural buildings, one used for lambing and one used for the housing of calves, storage of fodder and farm machinery.
+Due to the nature of modern farming and the ever-increasing difficulty of making the margins required to stay profitable, farmers must constantly look to improve, expand and diversify.
+The Applicant has done considerable research in to calf rearing and has made the bold decision to invest and move his farm forwards in to a new enterprise.
+The wellbeing of 100 young calves and the success of the enterprise are at greater risk without someone living on site.
+The person responsible for the welfare and successful rearing of the animals cannot be making at least 4 trips to and from work every day to attend to them (as well as other trips to and from the farm) and not being on hand immediately should any of the animals require assistance or treatment. - The applicant farms a flock of 350 mule and herdwick ewes, producing around 530 lambs, which are either sold for meat to local markets or kept as replacements.
 The sheep are all lambed indoors at the farmstead.
 They are housed indoors before and after birth to ensure their welfare and that of their lambs is protected as much as possible.
 Shortly after birth they can be turned out to graze during the day but have to be housed again at night for a further 2 to 3 weeks until the lambs are strong enough not to fall prey to scavengers.

-- It is proposed that the largest of the buildings will be used to house the calves year-round.
-The Applicant will move on to a batch system of lambing so that all the ewes can be lambed in the smaller building. - Developing Winterhill Farm into a mixed farm will help to reduce the risk of market uncertainty in any one enterprise.
-Currently the Applicant supplements farm income by contract fencing and shearing but these activities take him away from the farm, reducing both security on the farm and the risk to animal welfare.
-Expanding and further diversifying on-farm income streams will help to secure the future of the farm, however, it is not possible to do so without a dwelling on site as the Applicant cannot provide the care at short notice required for any more animals, as well as the security benefits of living on site.
+- The Applicant will move on to a batch system of lambing so that all ewes will be lambed in the smaller of the two buildings as the calves are housed in the larger one year-round. - Developing Winterhill Farm into a mixed farm will help to reduce the risk of market uncertainty in any one enterprise, thus helping to secure the future of the farm.
+However, with more livestock housed on the farm year-round, the Applicant cannot provide the care at short notice required while living off-site, nor the security benefits of living on site.